EricThomson/CCN_caiman_mesmerize_workshop_2023/README.md

 conda clean -a
 ```

-**Important note: Sometimes conda or mamba will get stuck at a step, such as creating an environment or installing a package.
-Pressing `Enter` on your keyboard can sometimes help it continue when it pauses.**
+> **Important note:** In general, sometimes conda or mamba will get stuck at a step, such as creating an environment or installing a package.
+Pressing `Enter` on your keyboard can sometimes help it continue when it hangs like this.

 3. To create a new environment and install `mesmerize-core` into it do this: